alanbuxey/AssertionKoans/README.md

 # AssertionKoans

-The Assertions Koans walk you along the path to enlightenment in order to learn how to write better assetions in unit tests.
+The Assertions Koans walk you along the path to enlightenment in order to learn how to write better assertions in unit tests.

 ### The Structure

-The koans are broken out into areas by file, They are presented in order in the PathToEnlightenment.cs file.
+The koans are broken out into areas by file, they are presented in order in the `PathToEnlightenment.cs` file.

 Each koan builds up your knowledge of how to write good assertions and builds upon itself.
 It will stop at the first place you need to correct.